Delete and restore

 The entry moves to Trash.
 A toast appears with an Undo button — clicking it restores instantly.
 The entry is hidden from Chat, Calendar, and your dashboards.

-The type moves to Trash.
-Every entry of that type is hidden from Chat / Calendar / dashboards, but the rows themselves aren't tombstoned — they're just invisible while the type is in Trash.
-Restoring the type brings everything back at once.
-If you instead Delete forever, the type and all its entries are permanently removed.
+The collection moves to Trash.
+Every entry of that collection is hidden from Chat / Calendar / dashboards, but the rows themselves aren't tombstoned — they're just invisible while the collection is in Trash.
+Restoring the collection brings everything back at once — even if you created another collection with the same name in the meantime (names don't have to be unique, just like in Notion).
+If you instead Delete forever, the collection and all its entries are permanently removed.

 Undo